Welcome to the WalkMe Help Center

 • There's now the ability to update the language name and ISO code for the default language

-• Once a user sets the default language, it will effect the Export page
+• Once you set the default language, it will effect the Export page

-• Customer will be able to select the code format they wish to use in the export functionality (ISO 639-1, ISO 639-3 or Locale)
+• You will be able to select the code format you wish to use in the export functionality (ISO 639-1, ISO 639-3 or Locale)

 Was this article helpful?